-The Commission recognises that the changes in generation and consumption technologies may result in new system security challenges.
-These challenges may require changes to market participation requirements or processes and the information and data available to the system operator.
-Implementing a broad mechanism affecting all generating units of a particular size may not be the appropriate answer in the absence of knowing what the specific system security issues are.

-The Commission does not consider the rule change requests as the most appropriate method for addressing such issues.
+While noting the limited information put forward by proponents and AEMO's response on issues related to system security, the Commission does recognise that the changes in generation and consumption technologies may result in new system security challenges.
+These challenges may require changes to market participation requirements or processes but prior to implementing a broad mechanism that would apply to all generating units of a particular class it will be necessary to fully assess specific system security issues.
+Therefore, the Commission does not consider the rule change requests as the most appropriate method for considering such issues.